ybot1122/playground/ssr-rsc-intro/README.md

 Let's get started.

-# SECTION 1: My First Server Side Rendering
+# SECTION 1: Your First Serverside Rendering

 At the most basic, server side rendering is something that generates HTML during runtime on the server, and delivers it to the client.
 So in my example, you see the most straightforward example of serverside rendering: I generate a string containing HTML and insert my dynamic content in to the string.
 The string is then delivered to the client as HTML.